mehmet-f-dogan/language-learning-practices/README.md

   - **Details**:
     - Use loops (for/while) and conditional statements.

-- **Exercise: Factorial Calculation**
+- **Exercise: Fibonacci Calculation**
-  - **Task**: Implement a function that calculates the factorial of a given number using both iterative and recursive approaches.
+  - **Task**: Implement a function that calculates the Fibonacci number of a given order using both iterative and recursive approaches.
   - **Details**:
     - Validate input to ensure it’s a non-negative integer.
     - Output the result along with the time taken for each approach.